helm/charts/stable/jenkins/README.md

 Here is the value file section related to keystore configuration.
 Keystore itself should be placed in front of `jenkinsKeyStoreBase64Encoded` key and in base64 encoded format for that after having `keystore.jks` file simply do this: `cat keystore.jks | base64` and paste the output in front of `jenkinsKeyStoreBase64Encoded` in one line.
 After enabling `httpsKeyStore.enable` make sure that `httpPort` and `targetPort` are not the same as `targetPort` will serve https.
+Do not set `master.httpsKeyStore.httpPort` to `-1` because it will cause readiness and liveliness prob to fail.

 ```yaml
 master:
    httpsKeyStore: